 Mercedes-Benz Offloads Nissan Stake for $325 Million, Source Says

-TOKYO, Aug 26 (Reuters) – The pension trust of German automaker Mercedes-Benz has sold its stake in Japan’s Nissan Motor for ¥47.83 billion ($324.65 million), a source with direct knowledge of the matter said on Tuesday.
+TOKYO, Aug 26 (Reuters) – The pension trust of German automaker Mercedes-Benz MBGn.DE has sold its entire stake in Japan’s Nissan Motor 7201.T for 47.83 billion yen ($324.65 million), a source with direct knowledge of the matter said on Tuesday.

-Shares of the Japanese automaker held on to their losses of about 6% from earlier in the session, following Mercedes-Benz’s announcement on Monday that it would sell its 3.8% stake.
-The stock was headed for its worst day since July.
+Shares in the Japanese automaker ended the day more than 6% lower, following Mercedes-Benz’s announcement on Monday that it would sell its 3.8% stake.
+The decline marked the stock’s biggest one-day drop since early July.

 The slide in Nissan shares since the news highlights investor skepticism over the company’s turnaround prospects as it battles tariffs and falling sales in its key markets, the United States and China.
 The automaker booked a $535 million loss for the three months ended June.

+The share sale comes after Nissan agreed earlier this year with its long-time partner and top shareholder Renault RENA.PA to amend their partnership that would allow lowering the required shareholding to 10% from 15%.

-Mercedes-Benz sold its Nissan shares at ¥341.3 apiece, a 5.98% discount to Nissan’s Monday close of ¥363 , according to the source.
-The shares were offered at a price range of ¥337.5 to ¥341 , a term sheet seen by Reuters showed.
+Mercedes-Benz sold its Nissan shares at 341.3 yen apiece, a 5.98% discount to Nissan’s Monday close of 363 yen, according to the source.
+The shares were offered at a price range of 337.5 yen to 341 yen, a term sheet seen by Reuters showed.

 Demand outstripped the number of shares placed for sale, the source said on condition of anonymity as the information was confidential.
 The top ten investors in the deal were allocated about 70% of the shares sold, the source added.